Gattocrucco/lsqfitgp/docs/hyper.rst

 .. image:: hyper6.png

-So the fit sees that a sine is more similar to the top of a high gaussian than to a gaussian with the same height as the sine.
+So the fit sees that a sine is more similar to the top of a high Gaussian than to a Gaussian with the same height as the sine.

 We learned a lesson.
 But now how do we make the fit work?
 Oh well that's as easy as cheating actually if we use the :class:`Periodic` kernel::